Doncic, Slovenia edge Spain 95-87 to sweep basketball group

 This victory gave them the top seed from Group C and guaranteed they wouldn’t have to play either the U.S., France or Australia on Tuesday.

 Spain will play the Americans, putting its streak of three straight Olympic medals in jeopardy.
-The U.S. beat the Spaniards in classic gold-medal games in 2008 and 2012, then eliminated them in the semifinals in 2016.
+The U.S. beat the Spaniards in classic gold-medal games in 2008 and 2012, then topped them in the semifinals in 2016.

 Coach Sergio Scariolo praised his team’s “legendary” ability to compete in world basketball and said Spain will be ready.